North Eastern Regional Centre, ZSI, Shillong

 *Besides, there were many new species records reported from India.

-The office cum laboratory building is equipped with some advanced facilities like compact insect storage system for safe and permanent storage of entomological collection and Leica 205A stereomicroscope with attached HD camera.
+The office cum laboratory building is equipped with some advanced facilities like compact insect storage system for safe and permanent storage of entomological collection and stereo zoom microscopes with attached cameras.

-Taxonomic expertise are available on Zooplankton, Aquatic Hemiptera, Decapoda, Pisces, Amphibia, Reptilia and Mammalia (Chiroptera and Rodentia).
+Taxonomic expertise are available on Aquatic Hemiptera, Orthoptera, Arachnida, Odonata, Decapoda, Pisces, Amphibia, Mollusca, Reptilia and Mammalia (Chiroptera and Rodentia).

 1. Smt.
 Jennifer Lyngdoh, Sci-E and Officer-in-Charge